peter-duongGHub/Expense-Tracker/README.md

 The purpose of Peter's Expense Tracking terminal application is to allow users to quickly and efficiently add, view, remove & total their expenses against a fixed budget implemented by the user.
 It is a useful application to help users keep track of certain expenses they may have in their lives and provides a swift approach to calculating, categorising and viewing these expenses.

 **This application will include the following four features:**
-- Add & Save Expenses to a CSV File
+1. Add & Save Expenses to a CSV File
-- View and Remove Expenses from a CSV File
+2. View and Remove Expenses from a CSV File
-- Total Expenses, Total by Category and Subtract from Budget (from a CSV File)
+3. Total Expenses, Total by Category and Subtract from Budget (from a CSV File)

-- Main and Sub Menu
+### Error Handling
 ### Main Menu Terminal
 ![T1A3-Main-Menu](./docs/T1A3_Main_Menu.PNG)
 When starting up the Terminal Application users will see a main menu screen introducing users to the terminal application and asking users to select between two options (1 - 2).